 - WAC 110-149-0190 Storing medications, substances, toxic products, firearms, and other weapons.
 (1) Caregivers must keep children and youth safe by:

+- (a) Locking firearms, ammunition, and other weapons in a manner that is inaccessible to children;

-- (a) Verifying lifesaving medications are accessible to them including, but not limited to:
+- (b) Verifying lifesaving medications are accessible to them including, but not limited to:

 - (i) Inhalers;

 - (ii) Epi-Pens; and

 - (iii) Naloxone;

-- (b) Making the following items inaccessible to them when there is a concern about unsafe access based on their age, development, and specific needs:
+- (c) Making the following items inaccessible to them when there is a concern about unsafe access based on their age, development, and specific needs:

 - (i) Prescription medications;

 - (ii) Over-the-counter medications including, but not limited to:

 - (A) Vitamins;

 - (B) Herbal remedies; and

 - (C) Pet medications;

 - (iii) Substances including, but not limited to:

 - (A) Alcohol;

 - (B) Marijuana;

 - (C) Nicotine; and

-- (D) Other drug paraphernalia; and
+- (D) Other drugs or paraphernalia; and

 - (iv) Toxic materials including, but not limited to:

 - (A) Cleaning products; and

-- (B) Mechanical fluids, including motor oil or antifreeze; and
+- (B) Mechanical fluids, including motor oil or antifreeze.

-- (c) Locking firearms, ammunition, and other weapons in a manner that is inaccessible to children.

 - (2) The department will provide locking mechanisms if needed.